5 Steps to Becoming a Thought Leader

 And a not-so-secret Step 6: Repetition

-Like everything else, Thought Leadership success will come from consistency.
-Keep writing your thoughts down.
-Keep looking for new themes.
-Keep digging into your assertions.
-Keep publishing.
-Keep driving traffic to your content.
-And always be working on a piece of Thought Leadership content.
+Like everything else, becoming a Thought Leader will come from consistency and quality.
+Keep writing your thoughts down and looking for new themes.
+Keep digging into your assertions, and never stop publishing.
+By following a strategy and sticking with it in the short and long term, you’ll drive traffic to your content and to yourself.
+Always be working on a piece of Thought Leadership content.